lengran/CS2DropKnife/README.md

 ## How to install

-Install CounterStrikeSharp first.
-Extract the folder you get from [Release](https://github.com/lengran/CS2DropKnife/releases) to the counterstrikesharp/plugins folder.
+Install CounterStrikeSharp first ([Installation Guide](https://docs.cssharp.dev/docs/guides/getting-started.html)).
+Extract the files downloaded from [Release](https://github.com/lengran/CS2DropKnife/releases) to the **game/csgo/addons/counterstrikesharp/plugins/CS2DropKnife** folder.

 ## How to use